kattitova/user-management-table/README.md

 # Test task for Smart-business Company
 ## JUNIOR FRONTEND DEVELOPER ASSIGNMENT

-The goal of this task is to evaluate my skills in creating a React application using Redux Toolkit and TypeScript.\ I developed a user management table that displays user information fetched from a mock API, along with implementing local filter functionality, adding new users, editing user information, and deleting users.
+The goal of this task is to evaluate my skills in creating a React application using Redux Toolkit and TypeScript.\
+Developed a user management table that displays user information fetched from a mock API, along with implementing local filter functionality, adding new users, editing user information, and deleting users.

 ## Implemented features:
 1. Fetched All Users from JSONPlaceholder endpoint GET /users.